-- Z-axis leadscrews – done.
+- Z-axis leadscrews.
 Huge improvement!
 Here’s an explanation to what a leadscrew is and how it differs from a threaded rod: Short paper

-- Cabinet – in production.
-Two Ikea LACK tables, some (3D-printed) bits and a little perspex should do the trick.
+- Cabinet.
+Two Ikea LACK tables, some (3D-printed) bits and a little perspex does the trick.
 Snipped from Thingiverse 🙂